 If you met your goals, congratulations!
 Set the bar higher and start working towards those.

 If you didn’t meet your goals, figure out why.
 Were your goals too unrealistic?
 Did you not stick to your content calendar?
 Don’t you have as much time as you expected?
 Create new goals based on your answers.

-Are you ready to spin the wheels on your B2B content marketing strategy?
+Are you ready to spin the wheel?

 Remember to build your strategy around concrete buyer personas, create content with the best chances of performing well, and never compromise quality for quantity.
 Granted, it can take a while to tweak and refine your strategy, but it’s a small price to pay for a traffic, lead and enquiry-generating machine!